Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Which Islands Can You Visit From Athens?

-Apart from the islands listed below, you can virtually visit any Greek island that has an airport on a day trip from Athens.
+Apart from the islands listed below, you can virtually visit any Greek island with an airport on a day trip from Athens.

 For example, one of the questions we frequently get from readers is whether they can visit Santorini for a day.
 The answer is yes, you can visit Santorini from Athens for one day, by plane.